 - Ensure proper function of organs.

-The imbalance of both estrogen and progesterone during puberty, menstrual cycle, and pregnancy increase the risk of gum infection.
+The imbalance of both estrogen and progesterone during puberty, the menstrual cycle, and pregnancy increase the risk of gum infection, which is known as pregnancy gingivitis.

 Nutrients you consume have a significant impact on your oral health, such as calcium, phosphorus, vitamin C, vitamin A, and vitamin D. Causes of gum infection include vitamin C deficiency.
 Vitamin C keeps your gums healthy and protects against gingivitis.
 Also, it helps strengthen the connective tissues that hold your teeth in place.
 So, eat foods rich in vitamin C such as citrus fruits, tomatoes, peppers, broccoli, potatoes, and spinach.